 Mutton and mutton ribs (bottom right), pork shoulder (left) and beef shoulder clod (top) were the three meat choices at the annual Millheim Father’s day BBQ.
 German-style red potatoes in butter and pinto beans were the sides.
 There was also plenty of white bread, raw onion slices and pickles available.
 Beer was sold inside the hall, along with desserts.
+This combination is perfect while playing casino from your favorite website.
 I lost a couple of bucks gambling on the Cake Wheel.

 The Millheim Harmonie Verien fires up the old-fashioned open pit out back only once a year and cooks barbecue for the whole community.
 It’s a fund-raiser for the preservation of the dance hall.
 Some of the pit masters at this barbecue have been cooking for more than forty years.
 The German singing society was organized on August 30, 1872.
 The original music hall no longer exists, the current hall was built in 1938.
 Members of the Millheim Harmonie Verien claim their barbecue tradition goes back over a hundred years.